Year 6 Maths Curriculum Toolkit: Planning & Resources

 Measurement in Year 6 Maths

-In Year 6 children learn to convert units of measure, length, mass, volume and time from a smaller unit to a larger unit and vice versa.
+In Year 6, children will be expected to calculate and convert measurements with up to 3 decimal places.
+Children learn to convert units of measure, length, mass, volume and time from a smaller unit to a larger unit and vice versa.
 Also between imperial (miles) and metric units (kilometres)

 As a refresher, these are the facts they’ll need to know: